rclone/rclone/docs/content/jottacloud.md

 ### Deleting files

 By default rclone will send all files to the trash when deleting files.
 They will be permanently deleted automatically after 30 days.
-You may bypass the trash and permanently delete files immeditaly by using the [--jottacloud-hard-delete](#jottacloud-hard-delete) flag, or set the equivalent environment variable.
+You may bypass the trash and permanently delete files immediately by using the [--jottacloud-hard-delete](#jottacloud-hard-delete) flag, or set the equivalent environment variable.
 Emptying the trash is supported by the [cleanup](/commands/rclone_cleanup/) command.